Ministry of Health Singapore. All Rights Reserved.

 As you gain more muscle through strength training, your resting metabolic rate will increase and that results in a higher calorific burn throughout the day — this means you continue to burn fats even while resting or sleeping!

-But some people — men and women included — are afraid to embark on a strength training programme as they fear getting big and bulky after lifting weights.
+But some people — men and women included — are afraid to embark on a strength training exercise programme as they fear becoming big and bulky after lifting weights.

 “That’s not even remotely true.
 To look like those guys and girls [you see] in the magazines takes incredible effort.
 It requires a training regime that requires more than three to four hours in the gym daily for at least three to five years.
 So, a measly 45-minute strength workout twice a week isn't going to make you look like that, ever,” Chua assures.

-For instance, you can hit the treadmill for a full out sprint for 30 seconds before resting for a minute and then repeating it for three to five more times.
+For instance, try this training workout: hit the treadmill for a full out sprint for 30 seconds before resting for a minute and then repeating it for three to five more times.
 Insufficient time is not an excuse as you can always do a Tabata workout, which only takes up four minutes.

 There are different types of strength training that you can take up, depending on your goals.
 For instance, there is strength endurance (for triathletes), explosive strength (for Olympic weightlifters) and maximum strength (for powerlifters).